hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 farm machinery) and hence has, invariably, lower energy returns than traditional cropping (box 1.7).

-## Box 1.7 Comparison of energy returns in food production {.featuretitle}
+Box 1.7 Comparison of energy returns in food production

 Since the early 1970s, energy ratios have been used to illustrate the superiority of traditional farming and the low energy returns of modern